shahsyedusa/website/README.md

 * Add SEO to site
 * Add Contact section/form to create a draft, add form validation/sanitation
 * Add Scrollspy features to promote better UX
+* Fix bug where clicking projects nav menu and then not selecting anything will still have the button highlighted on projects (even though that page isn't selected)
 * ~~Validate HTML~~
 * ~~Deploy site (go live!)~~
 * ~~Add page analytics~~